-Across 13 health items in the community phone survey, shown in Figure 7 is the proportion of the respondents (weighted) whose response reflects a health risk, in descending order.
-The persistence of community health problems identified in the previous CHNA is apparent in that approximately one third of the residents are obese and nearly one-fourth reported no physical activity outside their job in the past month.
-Access to care may have improved, with the range of under 10% reporting they have no type of insurance or a usual place for healthcare.
-Of note, this uninsured rate is much lower than U.S. Census Bureau estimates.
-However, new issues were identified as well: More than one in four residents have been diagnosed with depression or anxiety disorder in their lifetime, and one in five would rate their health as fair or poor.
+For the 13 health status items included in the community phone survey, the weighted proportions of survey participants whose response reflects a health risk are shown in descending order in Figure 7 below in descending order, for Whitley County.
+The persistence of community health problems identified in the previous CHNA is apparent in that more than 3 in 10 residents are obese and nearly one-fourth reported no physical activity outside their job in the past month.
+Access to care may have improved, with only 3% reporting they have no type of insurance or a usual place for healthcare.
+Of note, the uninsured rate is much lower than U.S. Census Bureau estimates.
+However, new issues were identified as well: A quarter of residents have been diagnosed with depression or anxiety disorder in their lifetime, and more than 15% would rate their health as fair or poor.